 I like to think that Calvin’s life, perspectives, antics, and waywardness help students call the systems of social inequality and the world around them into question, learning to see sociologically.
 Calvin is a great tool to help students recognize that they can question the unquestionable, problematize issues that might lack the formal status of “problems” in the first place, and analyze the taken-for-granted.
 Watterson used Calvin to help all of us learn to see the ordinary as extraordinary–a worthy task for any sociology course.

 Watterson says that the most frequent question he’s asked about the comic is whether or not Hobbes is real.
 Hobbes appears as a stuffed tiger when anyone besides Calvin is around (and sometimes even with Calvin).
 But, alone with Calvin, Hobbes transforms into a lovable, wily tiger who accompanies Calvin through life.
 In my opinion, of all the questions to ask Watterson after reading his work, whether or not Hobbes is real seems to miss a profoundly sociological point.
-Rather–as W.I.
+Rather–as Dorothy Swaine and W.I.
 Thomas would have it–Hobbes is real in his consequences, and that is real enough for me.